 Therapeutic yoga is a means to create a positive change not only in the physical body, but by improving overall quality of life.
-Yoga therapy is unlike physical therapy in that it is not solely based upon the 'doing' of techniques and exercises, or 'fixing' a specific issue—instead, a person is viewed as a whole.
+Yoga therapy, or yoga cikitsa in historical context, is unlike physical therapy in that it is not solely based upon the 'doing' of techniques and exercises, or 'fixing' a specific issue—instead, a person is viewed as a whole.
+It is both an integrative and holistic approach to overall health, known as Svastha in Ayurveda.
 Regardless of your perceived abilities or inabilities, we would like you to experience the subtle and sometimes dramatic effects of yoga therapy, both in body and sense of wellbeing.

 The therapeutic benefits of yoga and increased mental awareness gained in practicing yoga on a regular basis are well documented: alleviating or managing chronic pain, reducing side-effects of cancer treatment and supporting recovery, restoring or maintaining range of motion, improving balance or easing rigidity and spasticity associated with multiple sclerosis and Parkinson's.
 With regular sessions and a self-care practice, yoga has been shown to be beneficial in reducing stress and anxiety, as well as lowering blood pressure and improving sleep.